 Over their time at the College, students will cover a vast range of Maths, looking at the history of Maths and the awe of numbers in nature and the arts.
 Students will follow a spiral curriculum where topics will be seen and built upon year on year.
 We interleave topics wherever possible to allow students to keep all their skills up to date and apply them to new situations.

 What this looks like in practice

 The Maths department prides itself on the way that it challenges students.
 Our curriculum provides a solid grounding for students with opportunities for all to be stretched.
 Our more able Key Stage 4 are able take the GCSE a year early, completing a Further Maths GCSE in Year 11 leading in to AS Level Maths.

-Maths students are taught in ability groups and are set alongside English and Science as soon as they enter Year 7.
+In Key Stage 3, students are taught in mixed-ability groups as soon as they enter Year 7.
 The accelerated curriculum covers a wide breadth of topics and allows for a range of activities and challenges.

 Problem solving is encouraged as soon as students start in Year 7 to help them to prepare for their future years.
-Homework is set every lesson with one key piece of homework set each term.
+Homework is set regularly, with one key piece of homework set each term.